Thinkwise/docs/docs/sf/process_flows.md

 ### Manual

-This process action is named for completeness, but will remain unchanged.
-This process action will not have any input parameters and always returns status code 0 as output, because the process action cannot fail.
+This process action is named for completeness but will remain unchanged.
+This process action will not have any input parameters and always returns status code 0 as output because the process action cannot fail.

 | Output parameters |                                                           |
 | ----------------- | --------------------------------------------------------- |